YogaWang7/YogaWang7.github.io/index.md

 # Additional Activities
 <!-- - I like sharing knowledge.
   - I used to serve as a volunteer instructor of HZAU, assisting non-computer science students in acquiring computer skills (e.g., fundamental knowledge of data structures and databases).
-  - I wrote personal technical blogs (in Chinese though).
+  - I wrote personal technical blogs (in Chinese, though).
 Most of my blogs could receive a lot of likes and I love discussing issues with people in the comment section. -->
 - When I'm not working, I like:
   - playing Ping Pong, swimming, and watching football games.
   - staying with my adorable <a href="javascript:void(0);" onclick="toggleImage()">cats</a>,